Board of Directors and Staff

 Pablo Rodriguez, Board Member

 After a successful career as an IT professional, Pablo first volunteered as a science teacher with OA in Tanzania in 2009, a time when the Mwaji Secondary School was struggling for existence due to government restrictions.
 Through his resourcefulness and sheer determination, Pablo was able to help the school reopen, giving the children and the community hope.
-Pablo continues to volunteer for OA, not only in Tanzania, but from his home in Sao Paulo, Brazil, consulting with the Board of Directors on project and organizational development and management.
+Pablo continues to volunteer for OA, not only in Tanzania, but from his home in Sao Paulo, Brazil, consulting with the Board of Directors on projects and organizational development and management.
 Together with his wife, Monica, Pablo works intensively to extend OA’s network into Latin America, spreading Orphans Africa’s vision and inspiring people to help OA projects.
 Pablo originated the Orphans Africa Mountain Biking Team which competes in various races around the world while raising funds for our orphan projects.

-Susi Wight, Board Member
+Janet Francis, Board Member

 Carol Stickney, Volunteer